unigap/Monero_Network_Analysis/README.md

 ## Educational project using Levin Protocol

 With this project I intend to analyze Monero P2P network; cryptocurrency and privacy techniques, network programming and application layer protocols.
-Moreover, I want to contribute in the general knowledge about Monero and its great characteristics.
+Moreover, I want to contribute to the general knowledge about Monero and its great characteristics.

 ### Reverse engineering